 March 23, 2018

 And no wonder.
-Glen Jefferson's wife has dementia.
-For nine months, the Halifax man has been trying to get the Canada Revenue Agency to process her disability tax credit application but kept facing delays.
-After CBC shared his story, he's received the credit.
+The Halifax man has been trying to get the Canada Revenue Agency (CRA) to process her DTC application but kept facing unconscionable delays.
+After CBC shared his story, he's finally received the tax credit.

 How reassuring to learn from CRA spokesperson, Etienne Biram who is reported to have said, "There are no files in the inventory that were received more than two years ago."